j0ly/FirstProject/README.md

    * git clone https://github.com/j0ly/firstproject.git
    * nano firstproject/admin/config.ini (change the password to match your MySQL root password)
    * reboot
-4. Open http://yourserver/firstproject/admin/createdb.php in the browser to create the database (yourserver = the IP from step 2).
+4. Open http://yourserver/firstproject/admin/createdb.php in the browser, from the host, to create the database (yourserver = the IP from step 2).

+#### How to use:

+* Open http://yourserver/firstproject/ in a browser, from the host (yourserver = the IP from step 2 above)